Evin Prison: 2000s

 Roxana Saberi, an Iranian-American journalist, was arrested in January 2009 for reporting without press credentials, with a charge of espionage added in April.
 She was held in the Evin Prison until her release in May 2009.

 French student Clotilde Reiss stood trial in August 2009.

-Over the years, Iranian converts to Christianity have also been detained.
+Over the years, Iranian converts to Christianity have been detained.
 On 5 March 2009, Marzieh Amirizadeh Esmaeilabad and Maryam Rustampoor were arrested by Iranian security forces and labeled "anti-government activists".
 The women were held at Evin Prison.
-On 18 November 2009, they were released without bail, but the charges remained intact.
+On 18 November 2009, they were released without bail, but the charges were not dropped.
 In May 2010, Maryam and Marzieh were cleared of all charges.

 Three Belgian tourists, Vincent Boon-Falleur, Idesbald Van den Bosch, and Diego Mathieu, were detained in Evin Prison for three months in 2009.
 Van den Bosch and Boon-Falleur were arrested on 5 September 2009 for entering an unmarked Iranian Military Zone near Semnan.
-They were detained in Semnan for three days before being transferred to Evin.
-Mathieu was later (16 September) arrested at the Iran-Turkmenistan border because the three had met on 4 September and exchanged phone numbers.
-The three were accused of spying and detained for three months (8 September—8 December 2009) in Section 209 of Evin, initially in solitary confinement and then in four-person cells with other Iranians.
+They were detained in Semnan for three days, then transferred to Evin.
+Mathieu was arrested on 16 September at the Iran-Turkmenistan border because the three had met on 4 September and exchanged phone numbers.
+The three were accused of spying and detained for three months, from 8 September to 8 December 2009, in Section 209 of Evin, initially in solitary confinement and then in four-person cells with Iranian prisoners.
 They were released thanks to Belgian diplomatic negotiations.

-Iranian-Canadian journalist Maziar Bahari was imprisoned in Evin for 118 days after being in Iran while there on assignment to cover the 2009 Iran presidential election.
+Iranian-Canadian journalist Maziar Bahari, in Iran to cover the 2009 Iran presidential election, was imprisoned in Evin for 118 days.
 Bahari documented his time at Evin in his memoir, titled Then They Came for Me: A Family's Story of Love, Captivity, and Survival, which was published by Random House in 2011.
 The memoir is the basis of the film Rosewater, which was written and directed by former The Daily Show host Jon Stewart.
-The film's title references the nickname Bahari gave his interrogator/torturer at Evin, based on the man's cologne.
+The film's title is the nickname Bahari gave his interrogator/torturer at Evin due to his cologne.